Kallang MRT station: History

 Kallang station was first included in the early plans of the MRT system as Geylang station in May 1982, later announced in October 1983 to be part of Phase II of the MRT as Kallang station.

 There were several joint ventures between companies that prequalified for Contract 302 by May 1985, which detailed the construction for this station, Aljunied station, and a 115 m long viaduct over the Kallang River.
 Ultimately, Contract 302 was awarded to a joint-venture between Lee Kim Tah Ltd and French company Societe Generale D'Enterprises Sainrapt Et Brice (SGE) at a contract sum of in November 1985.
 To build the viaducts between the tunnel and the station, parts of the Kallang River had to be drained in sections for piling works, with the rest of the works done similar to how it would be done on land.
 By May 1988, the viaducts in the Kallang River were already up.
 Kallang station opened on 4 November 1989 along with all other EWL segments from Bugis to Tanah Merah.
 The station was installed with high-volume low-speed fans by the first quarter of 2013.

 Safety

-On 16 August 1997, a 48-year-old Caucasian-Singaporean man died after jumping into the path of an oncoming train, which ran him over.
-On 28 December 2005, a 32-year-old Indian man died within minutes after he fell onto the tracks and was subsequently hit by an oncoming west-bound train, causing a temporary disruption for west-bound trains.
+On 16 August 1997, a 48-year-old man died after jumping into the path of an oncoming train, which ran him over.
+On 28 December 2005, a 32-year-old man died within minutes after he fell onto the tracks and was subsequently hit by an oncoming west-bound train, causing a temporary disruption for west-bound trains.
 The man is believed to have jumped to his death.
 Following a rise in track intrusions as well as commuters slipping when rushing for the train, the LTA and SMRT decided to install platform screen doors.
 After several tests at different stations, works for the half-height platform screen doors were expected to start in 2010, half-height platform screen doors with eventual installation and operations commencing at Kallang station by August 2011.